kamaldeen91/qsp-modeling-with-python/README.md

 ### In-built one-and two-compartment models

 I have also included one-and two-compartment pk models in the folders OneComparment and TwoComparment respectively.
 These codes will require only the model parameter inputs which is given in one_comp_model_parameters.py and two_comp_model_parameters.py

-run_example_1C.py and run_example_2C.py for examples.
+See run_example_1C.py and run_example_2C.py for examples.

 ### Simulation time - simulation_time.py
-All the simulation uses simulation time that has been defined simulation_time.py which include
+All the simulation uses simulation time that has been defined simulation_time.py which include:

-def time_for_single_dose for single dose simulation time

-def time_for_multi_dose for multiple dose simulation time

-and time_for_multi_dose_delay for multiple dose with delay simulation time
+def time_for_single_dose for single dose simulation time def time_for_multi_dose for multiple dose simulation time and time_for_multi_dose_delay for multiple dose with delay simulation time